growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 The GROWI server caches signed URLs for the same amount of time as the expiration period (120 seconds by default)

-The number of seconds to keep the cache can be set in Environment Variables (../admin-cookbook/env-vars.html).
+The number of seconds to keep the cache can be set with [Environment Variables](../admin-cookbook/env-vars.html).

 - AWS(S3)
   - `S3_LIFETIME_SEC_FOR_TEMPORARY_URL`